ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

 For this project the most valueable feedback loop is to compare the layout algorithm with a reference implementation from a browser.

 I want to ensure that the test suite can be executed against both my layout algorithm and the browser.
-To ensure this, I prompted as follows:
+So I prompted as follows:

-> Create a seperate test suite that validates the test cases using a browser engine
+> Create a separate test suite that validates the test cases using a browser engine

-Finally, I wanted a tool that would allow the agent to quickly execute the browsers layout enginer directly:
+Finally, I wanted a tool that would allow the agent to quickly execute the browsers layout engine directly:

-> Create a script that can be run on the command line that uses the same techniques as layout-browser.test.js to run the layout algorithm in a headless browser, but in this case take the input node tree via stdin, and output the layout via stdout
+> Create a script that can be run on the command line that uses the same techniques as `#file:layout-browser.test.js` to run the layout algorithm in a headless browser, but in this case take the input node tree via stdin, and output the layout via stdout

 ## Creating the loop